Prince Harry and Meghan won't seek security from U.S. government

 Prince Harry and Meghan, the Duchess of Sussex, have no plans to seek security protection from the U.S. government, a spokesperson for the couple said Sunday.

-The acknowledgment came hours after President Donald Trump tweeted that he wouldn’t provide security to Harry and Meghan.
+The acknowledgment came hours after President Donald Trump tweeted that he wouldn't provide security for Harry and Meghan.
 People magazine reported last week that the couple had left Canada for Los Angeles.

 "They must pay!"
 Trump said.